MLOps-essi-upc/MLOps2023Course-demo/docs/deployment/04_deploy_gcp.md

 </figure></center>
 <p style="text-align: center;">SSH-in-browser</p>

 12. You are now connected to your GCP free tier virtual machine and can start using it for your desired tasks.

-13. To connect to the VM via SSH from your local machine
+13. To connect to the VM via SSH from your local machine:
     1. Generate your SSH keys
     ```shell
         ssh-keygen -t rsa -f ~/.ssh/gcp-vm
     ```
     2. Go to metadata and add your public ssh key
     3. Connect to the VM using your private key
     ```shell
         ssh -i ~/.ssh/gcp-vm fjdur@X.X.X.X